mmiranda222/.statsuite/content/changelog/_index.md

 > This release includes a new version of the **data-explorer**, **data-lifecycle-manager**, **data-viewer**, **share**, **config**, and **proxy** services.
 **nsiws compatibility:** tested and released in compatibility with the Eurostat **nsiws.net v8.1.2**.

-**Disclaimer for .Stat Suite Docker setup:** as a result of [dotstatsuite-config#27](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config/-/issues/27), a new Docker image needs to be used for Docker setup: `siscc/dotstatsuite-config-prod:master` ->  **`siscc/dotstatsuite-config:master`**.
+**Warning for .Stat Suite Docker setup:** as a result of [dotstatsuite-config#27](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config/-/issues/27), a new Docker image needs to be used for Docker setup: `siscc/dotstatsuite-config-prod:master` ->  **`siscc/dotstatsuite-config:master`**.
 Note that the previous `siscc/dotstatsuite-config-prod:master` will still work and will be removed at some point in the future.
 In addition, the `i18n` translations were implicitly loaded, now it is done explicitly: folder `i18n` to mount `config/data/prod/i18n` ->  **`opt/i18n`**.

-minor changes:
+backward-compatible enhancements and new features:

 - [dotstatsuite-data-explorer#145](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/145) **Table view with highlight** of cells, rows and columns. ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/preview-table/#highlighted-cells-rows-and-columns))
 - [dotstatsuite-share#20](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-share/-/issues/20) Options in emails to **list and delete all shared objects** related to the user's email address. ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/share/#list-of-shared-objects))